Mary Leinbach: From Grief to Gratitude

 At age 92, Mary Leinbach was living a completely independent life – playing bridge seven days a week, taking care of her home, singing weekly in her choir, and regularly visiting with family and friends.
 On November 9, 2012, all that changed when Mary was involved in a major accident.
 She was unconscious with a broken neck, multiple compound fractures…and then her car caught fire.
 When she regained consciousness, she was furious.
 Why did God let her survive since she had already lived a full life, and was deeply grieving the recent loss of her husband of 64 years?

 Mary was now confined to a bed in a nursing home, and was faced with a simple decision: would she choose to embrace life in the midst of these new, difficult circumstances – or would she give up?

 The decision to embrace life came in small steps, and chaplains from GCS were there to encourage her at each turning point: the decision to pursue painful rehab, to move from the short-term unit to a long-term floor, and then the acceptance that the nursing home was now her new permanent home.
-Chaplains walked with Mary on her difficult and courageous journey, and now Mary herself is encouraging and supporting her fellow residents.
-Mary allows us to share her story because of her appreciation for the Chaplaincy.
+Chaplains walked with Mary on her difficult and courageous journey, and Mary herself encouraged and supported her fellow residents.
+Mary allowed us to share her story because of her appreciation for the Chaplaincy.